 The DMV cannot process a change of address without your signature, so before you seal that envelope, make sure you have signed the address change request.

 Your files are not linked, so provide information for all the vehicles in your name so DMV can update your car registration, boat registration and your RV or motorhome registrations.
 Finally, don't forget to change your address on your motorcycle, ATV or snowmobile registrations and your voter registration.

 You may place a paper or printed address label over your old address, as long as the label does not cover up any pertinent information on the license.
 If you'd like to have your license show your current address, you'll need to apply for a duplicate driver's license.

 The Alaska DMV now offers you the option to renew your vehicle registration online.
 This applies to all types of registration, including your automobile, boat, snowmobile, ATV or trailer.

-In order to update your address in time to have your registration renewal notice sent to your current address, be sure to make the change at least four months prior to the expiration date or you will need to make a trip to the DMV.
+In order to update your address in time to have your registration renewal notice sent to your current address, be sure to make the change within 4 months prior to the expiration date or you will need to make a trip to the DMV.